When you first think about starting a blog it’s easy to get overwhelmed by the whole thing and just give up.

 And while I do my best to clear up those kind of topics here on Blog Tyrant, I also feel like we come up short a lot of the time.

 This post is all about giving you a concrete list of shortcuts, resources and tips that you can refer to as you progress along your blogging career.

 It’s not a road map (not even close) but more like a list of references that you can use to take your learning further while knowing that you’re looking in the right place.
 Hopefully someone can learn from my mistakes!

 I’m also going to add to this list every now and then so feel free to bookmark it, share it and leave any suggestions that you might have in the comments section.

 Commence eye straining!

 Disclosure – This post contains some affiliate links.
 I’ll let you know which ones they are below.
 If you purchase a product through one of those links I will earn a commission at no extra cost to you.
 I only recommend services I’ve used and love.
-If all this bothers you feel free not to use the link.
 Thank you for the support!

 1. Getting set up for blogging (the right way)